 Continuous investor interest in EV companies and ancillary providers can keep the stock price high for a long time.
 Strategic investor/Private Equity interest might cause the price to runaway

-Institutional (FII and DII) stake in the Company have fallen from ~30% as of March 2019 to ~13% as of December 2021 – this doesn’t augur well for long term
+Institutional (FII and DII) stakes in the Company have fallen from ~30% as of March 2019 to ~13% as of March 2022 – this doesn’t augur well for long term

 About the Author

 I write about the stock market, cryptocurrency, and blockchain.
 I have a Bachelor of Arts degree with more than 10 years of experience in finance and cryptocurrencies.